Onion

 Large-scale onion cultivation

 Bulbing onions are day-length sensitive; their bulbs begin growing only after the number of daylight hours has surpassed some minimal quantity.
 Most traditional European onions are referred to as "long-day" onions, producing bulbs only after 14 hours or more of daylight occurs.
 Southern European and North African varieties are often known as "intermediate-day" types, requiring only 12–13 hours of daylight to stimulate bulb formation.
-"Short-day" onions, which have been developed in more recent times, are planted in mild-winter areas in the autumn and form bulbs in the early spring, and require only 11–12 hours of daylight to stimulate bulb formation.[58]
-Onions are a cool-weather crop and can be grown in USDA zones 3 to 9.[59]
-Hot temperatures or other stressful conditions cause them to "bolt", meaning that a flower stem begins to grow.[60]
+"Short-day" onions, which have been developed in more recent times, are planted in mild-winter areas in the autumn and form bulbs in the early spring and require only 11–12 hours of daylight to stimulate bulb formation.[66]
+Onions are a cool-weather crop and can be grown in USDA zones 3 to 9.[67]
+Hot temperatures or other stressful conditions cause them to "bolt", meaning that a flower stem begins to grow.[68]

 Onion bulbs are produced by sowing seeds in a dense pattern in early summer, then harvested in the autumn when the bulbs are still small, followed by drying and storage.
-These bulbs planted the following spring grow into mature bulbs later in the growing season.[62]
-Certain cultivars used for growing and storing bulbs may not have such good storage characteristics as those grown directly from seed.[14]
+These bulbs are planted the following spring and grow into mature bulbs later in the growing season.[70]
+Certain cultivars used for growing and storing bulbs may not have as good storage characteristics as those grown directly from seed.[18]

 Pests and diseases